skerker/SARS-CoV-2_sequencing-1/README.md

     - Vero 76; ATCC CRL-1587
     - Vero E6, C1008; ATCC CRL-1586
     - Vero STAT-1 KO; ATCC CCL-81-VHG

+**We will continue to update this repository as we sequence additional samples.**

 We used [Sequence-Independent, Single-Primer Amplification (SISPA)](https://www.protocols.io/view/sequence-independent-single-primer-amplification-o-bckxiuxn) to capture and enrich viral nucleic acid.
 We then prepared libraries for Oxford Nanopore Sequencing on a GridION using the 1D ligation sequencing kit (SQK-LSK109) with its native barcodes and sequenced on an R9.4 flow cell.
 In parallel we prepared Nextera XT libraries for sequencing on an Illumina MiSeq platform.